ije896/logmein-capstone_2017-18/README.md

-# Presentation Helper
+# Stage Presence
-This repository contains the work done for the UCSB course, CS189A-B, for the company LogMeIn
+(The backend for the application)

-- A visual and aural analyzer that helps you improve your presentation skills
+Stage Presence is a web-app that helps you to refine your presentation skills.

-- Web app (thin-client) that records you using your webcam and gives you scores and gives you recommendations for your presentation
+Below are descriptions of the backend modules and their functionality.

 # MODULES